Molecular Sets (MOSES): A Benchmarking Platform for Molecular Generation Models: Introduction

 \section{Introduction}

-Many challenges of the 21st century, from personalized healthcare to energy production and storage \cite{Tabor2018-lq}, are linked by material discovery and development.
-The discovery of new molecules can bring enormous societal and technological progress, potentially curing rare diseases and providing a pathway for personalized precision medicine \cite{Lee2018-np}; disruptive advances are likely to come from unexplored regions of the set of all possible chemical compounds.
-But a complete exploration of the huge space of potential chemicals is computationally intractable.
-It has been estimated that the number of pharmacologically-sensible molecules is in the order of $10^{23}$ to $10^{80}$ compounds \cite{Reymond2015-az,Kirkpatrick2004-sz}.
-Furthermore, often this search space can be constrained based on known chemistry, patented molecules, and desired qualities (e.g., solubility or toxicity).
-There have been many approaches to mapping and mining the space of possible molecules, including high throughput screening, combinatorial libraries, evolutionary algorithms, and other techniques \cite{Curtarolo2013-kh, Hu2009-kr,Le2016-lm,Pyzer-Knapp2015-vi}.
-The exponential growth of publicly available experimental data also increases popularity of machine learning applications in bioinformatics \cite{Ching2018, Mamoshina2016} for predicting pharmacological properties of drugs \cite{Aliper16}, biomarker development \cite{Putin16, doi:10.1021/acs.molpharmaceut.8b00930, dnn_age_prediction, dnn_target}, target identification \cite{dnn_target2018}, antibacterial drug discovery \cite{ivanenkov2019identification}, and drug repurposing \cite{vanhaelen2017design}.
-Deep generative models were successfully validated in the applied task of generating DDR1 inhibitors \cite{zhavoronkov2019deep}---generated molecules showed nanomolar activity in the enzymatic assay and high efficacy in the cell-based liver fibrosis model.
-The lead compound also exhibited favorable AMDE properties, including PK profile in mice.
+The discovery of new molecules for drugs and materials can bring enormous societal and technological progress, potentially curing rare diseases and providing a pathway for personalized precision medicine \citep{Lee2018-np}.
+However, complete exploration of the huge space of potential chemicals is computationally intractable; it has been estimated that the number of pharmacologically-sensible molecules is in the order of $10^{23}$ to $10^{80}$ compounds \citep{Reymond2015-az,Kirkpatrick2004-sz}.
+Often, this search is constrained based on already discovered structures and desired qualities such as solubility or toxicity.
+There have been many approaches to exploring the chemical space {\it in silico} and {\it in vitro}, including high throughput screening, combinatorial libraries, and evolutionary algorithms \citep{Curtarolo2013-kh, Hu2009-kr,Le2016-lm,Pyzer-Knapp2015-vi}.
+Recent works demonstrated that machine learning methods can produce new small molecules \citep{zhavoronkov2019deep, merk2018novo, merk2018tuning, Polykovskiy2018-rf} and peptides \citep{grisoni2018designing} showing biological activity.

-Over the last few years, advances in machine learning, and especially in deep learning, have driven the design of new computational systems that improve with experience and are able to model increasingly complex phenomena.
-One approach that has been proven fruitful for the modeling of the distribution of molecular data has been deep generative models.
-Just as we can sample random numbers from a random variable distribution, generative models learn to model a data distribution in a way amenable for sampling new data points or conditioning over certain properties.